nicksnyder/nuke-appengine-datastore/README.md

 # nuke-appengine-datastore
-Implements a module for Google App Engine that exposes a single endpoint to wipe your datastore.
+Implements a Google App Engine module that exposes a single endpoint to wipe your datastore.

 ## Run locally